radcli14/resume/index.md

 ### Johns Hopkins University Applied Physics Laboratory (APL), 2010 - Present

-#### Dynamics Section Supervisor in the Aerospace and Mechanical Engineering Group
+#### Dynamics Section Supervisor in the Aerospace and Mechanical Engineering Group (2017-2023)

- * Managed 5 professional staff with advanced engineering degrees and research expertise
+ * Managed 7 professional staff with advanced engineering degrees and research expertise
+ * Navigated the COVID-19 pandemic with zero furloughs, layoffs, or resignations
  * Pursued new business opportunities by building relationships with program management and sponsors
  * Coached staff members through the definition and achievement of their personal career objectives

-#### System Lead Engineer
+#### Lead Engineer (2015-2016, 2020-2023)

  * Led hardware sustainment & reliability, trajectory simulation, and hardware-in-the-loop teams
  * Briefed results of APL analyses to government and industry teams